deepakkum21/Docker/README.md

              WORKDIR /app

     - `docker run -it -v "F:/gitrepos/Docker/07 Working with _Utility Containers_ & Executing Commands In Containers/01-creating-node-utility-withoutnode-installed-on-host:/app" --name node-create1 node-util npm init`

+2.  **_Creating a node-util_ which can take nay cmd in cmdline**

+    - `docker build . -t node-util` with docker file

+           FROM node:14-alpine

+           WORKDIR /app

+           ENTRYPOINT [ "npm" ]

+    - now **no need to give npm after image_name** only cmd **like init install will work as it will get appended with ENTRYPOINT cmd**
+    - `docker run -it -v "F:/gitrepos/Docker/07 Working with _Utility Containers_ & Executing Commands In Containers/01-creating-node-utility-withoutnode-installed-on-host:/app" --name mynode node-util init` for npm init - creating a node project
+    - `docker run -it -v "F:/gitrepos/Docker/07 Working with _Utility Containers_ & Executing Commands In Containers/01-creating-node-utility-withoutnode-installed-on-host:/app" node-util install express` to install dependency like express

+3.  **USING DOCKER_COMPOSE**
+    - `docker-compose up`
+    - `docker-compose run npm install init`
+    - `docker-compose run npm install express nodemon`